 Do you like the elderly?
-We do.
-If you don't, you are made of stone.
+We all do.

-Elderly drivers, drivers 65 years of age or older, statistically have the second highest accident rates, just behind teen drivers.
+Elderly drivers, drivers 65 years of age or older, statistically have the second-highest accident rates, ranked just behind teen drivers.
+The NHTSA reports that motor vehicle fatalities involving elderly drivers increased 32 percent from 2010 to 2019.
 Age-related research has shown that senior drivers face an increased risk of being involved in a multi-vehicle crash, particularly at intersections.

-Mistakes that are common amongst elderly drivers are just what you think that would be:
+Mistakes that are common among elderly drivers are just what you think they would be: